It Takes Two (1995 film): Plot

-Nine-year-old orphan Amanda Lemmon is being sought after by the Butkises, a reclusive and secretive family known to "collect" kids via adoption.
-However, she would rather have her likeable and warm-hearted social worker Diane Barrows adopt her instead.
-Unfortunately for Amanda, authorities will not let Diane adopt Amanda due to her low salary and unmarried status.
+Nine-year-old orphan Amanda Lemmon is being sought after by Harry and Fanny Butkis, a reclusive and secretive couple known to "collect" kids via adoption.
+However, she wants her likeable and warm-hearted social worker, Diane Barrows, to adopt her instead.
+Unfortunately for Amanda, authorities will not let Diane adopt Amanda due to the former's low salary, unmarried status, and social worker position, despite her interest in doing so.

 While at a summer camp, Amanda meets a rich nine-year-old girl named Alyssa Callaway who looks just like her.
-Alyssa has just come home from boarding school, only to find that her wealthy widowed father and the camp's owner, Roger, is about to marry the overbearing, self-centered, gold-digging socialite Clarice Kensington the following month.

-Amanda and Alyssa soon become acquainted, each longing for the other's life, so decide to switch places.
+Alyssa has just come home from boarding school, only to find that her wealthy widowed father, Roger, the camp's owner and president of Callaway Cellular, is about to marry an overbearing, self-centered, gold-digging socialite named Clarice Kensington the following month.
+Amanda and Alyssa soon become acquainted, each longing for the other's life and decide to switch places.
 While Amanda adapts to Alyssa's wealthy lifestyle and Alyssa experiences summer camp, they get to know the other's parental figure and realize that Roger and Diane would be perfect for each other.
-Desperate to set them up, the girls arrange many meetings between them, hoping that they fall in love.
+Desperate to set them up, the girls arrange many meetings between them, hoping that they will fall in love.

-Roger and Diane seem to hit it off upon meeting.
-She is pleasantly surprised with his kindness and humbleness despite his wealth, and he, with Diane's help, works up the courage to revisit the camp, which he has not done since his wife (Alyssa's mother) died after giving birth due to painful memories.
+Roger and Diane seem to hit it off upon meeting as she is pleasantly surprised by his kindness and humbleness despite his wealth, and Roger, with Diane's help, works up the courage to revisit the camp, which he has not done since his wife (Alyssa's mother) died due to painful memories of her untimely death when Alyssa was born.

-After seeing Roger and Diane laughing and swimming together in the lake, Clarice manipulates him into moving the wedding from the following month to the next day, and Amanda, while posing as Alyssa, discovers that Clarice plans on sending Alyssa to boarding school in Tibet afterwards.
-Alyssa then ends up being adopted by the Butkises without Diane's knowledge while still posing as Amanda.
+After seeing Roger and Diane laughing and swimming together in the lake one afternoon, Clarice manipulates Roger into moving the wedding from the following month to the next day, and Amanda, while posing as Alyssa, discovers that Clarice plans to send Alyssa to boarding school in Tibet afterwards.
+Alyssa then ends up being adopted by the Butkises without Diane's knowledge while posing as Amanda, and the Butkises name her Betty.